retorquere/zotero-better-bibtex/site/content/exporting/_index.md

 instead of the one usually inferred from the Zotero reference type.
 You can use this to create, for example, `@customa{citekeyhere, ....}` type references.

+## Background exports

+To help out with larger libraries, BBT will export using an isolated thread ("worker thread"), which will prevent Zotero from locking up during exports.
+This was introduced in 5.2.0; at time of writing it passes all tests, and feedback so far has been positive, but it's a wild departure from how Zotero exports work, so
+I consider it experimental at this stage.
+If you are experiencing errors,

+* please do report them, and
+* you can (temporarily I hope) disable by going into the BBT advanced preferences and set the number of workers to `0`.